PavanMane1995/Simple-Maven-Docker/README.md

 4. Run the Docker container: docker run -d -p 8080:8080 <Repo name>  -> docker run -d -p 8080:8080 global-exception
 5. Check if image is created using : docker images

+## Contributing
+Contributions are welcome!
+If you encounter any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.